jwl-7/c0de_gr1nd/python_explanations/directory_path_normalization.md

     ```python
     stack = []
     ```
-2. Loop over each part of the _path_ separated by '/'
+2. Loop over each part of the path separated by '/'
     ```python
     for p in path.split('/'):
     ```
-3. If the part is '..', push the part to the stack if its empty or the top of the stack is '..', else pop from the stack
+3. If the part is '..', push it to the stack if the stack is empty or the top is '..', else pop from the stack
     ```python
     if p == '..':
         if not stack or stack[-1] == '..':